rsnel/mpfaudioutils/README.md

 excellent manual of the MPF, which can be found on the internet.
 See the section Resources at the end of this README.

-The basic commands `LOAD` and `SAVE` work in the same way.
-However, the basic filename (which is a decimal number from 0 to 255) is the second byte of the read filename.
-The first byte of the real filename is `0xba` for basic programs.
+The BASIC commands `LOAD` and `SAVE` work in the same way.
+However, the BASIC filename (which is a decimal number from 0 to 255) is the second byte of the read filename.
+The first byte of the real filename is `0xba` for BASIC programs.
 Basic programs are expected to be loaded at `0x18e7`.

 To record a program from your MPF, connect the 'mic' output of the MPF to the